Terrestrial television: Americas

-Analog television channels 2 through 6, 7 through 13, and 14 through 51 are only used for LPTV translator stations in the U.S. Channels 52 through 69 are still used by some existing stations, but these channels must be vacated if telecommunications companies notify the stations to vacate that signal spectrum.
+Analog television channels 2 through 6, 7 through 13, and 14 through 51 are only used for LPTV translator stations in the United States.
+Channels 52 through 69 are still used by some existing stations, but these channels must be vacated if telecommunications companies notify the stations to vacate that signal spectrum.
 By convention, broadcast television signals are transmitted with horizontal polarization.

 Asia

 Terrestrial television broadcast in Asia started as early as 1939 in Japan through a series of experiments done by NHK Broadcasting Institute of Technology.
-However, these experiments were interrupted by the beginning of the World War II in the Pacific.
+However, these experiments were interrupted by the beginning of World War II in the Pacific.
 On February 1, 1953, NHK (Japan Broadcasting Corporation) began broadcasting.
-On August 28, 1953, Nippon TV (Nippon Television Network Corporation), the first commercial television broadcaster in Asia was launched.
+On August 28, 1953, Nippon TV (Nippon Television Network Corporation), the first commercial television broadcaster in Asia, was launched.
 Meanwhile, in the Philippines, Alto Broadcasting System (now ABS-CBN Corporation), the first commercial television broadcaster in Southeast Asia, launched its first commercial terrestrial television station DZAQ-TV on October 23, 1953, with the help of Radio Corporation of America (RCA).